Tuning search ranking

-The tuning tile on the marketing dashboard main page also updates to provide information on the most recent tuning run.
+The tuning tile on the insights dashboard main page also updates to provide information on the most recent tuning run.

 |The improved ranking is not automatically applied to the search.
 An administrator must log in to apply the optimal settings as found by the tuning process.|

-After a tuning run, additional details on the results can be viewed within the administration interface and the tuned ranking parameters can be applied to the search system.
+After a tuning run, additional details on the results can be viewed within the search dashboard and the tuned ranking parameters can be applied to the search system.